-Digital sales funnels can be used for pay-per-click (PPC) campaigns, but you can (and should!) use plenty of non-PPC touch points, too.
+Digital sales funnels can be used for pay-per-click (PPC) campaigns, but you can (and should!) use plenty of non-PPC touchpoints, too.

-Content marketing and opt-in offers are both excellent for lead generation, and email is excellent for lead nurturing, driving conversions, and re-engaging customers.
+Content marketing and opt-in offers are excellent for lead generation, and email is excellent for lead nurturing, driving conversions, and re-engaging customers.

-Make sure that you have campaigns designed to reach users at every point of the digital sales funnel, and you’ll be more effective at driving sales.
+Ensure that you have campaigns designed to reach users at every point of the digital sales funnel, and you’ll be more effective at driving sales.